 Advantages of Mini-Splits as Primary Heat Source

-• Highly energy-efficient because they don’t rely on burning fossil fuels to generate heat.
-Instead, they use electricity to transfer heat, resulting in lower energy consumption and reduced utility bills.
+- Highly energy-efficient because they don’t rely on burning fossil fuels to generate heat.
+Instead, they use electricity to transfer heat, resulting in lower energy consumption and reduced utility bills, which is one reason many homeowners consider the benefits of ductless heating and heat pump installation.

 Some Factors to Consider